Replace Rusty Floor Panels

 Butt Weld vs Spot Weld

-Your car's original floor pans were spot-welded in because it was the most cost-effective (cheapest) way for the maunfacturer.
+Your car's original floor pans were spot-welded in because it was the most cost-effective (cheapest) way for the manufacturer.
 Rather than duplicate the factory spot welds, many restorers prefer to run a complete bead around the new panel.
+Decide for yourself, how authentic do you want your old car restoration to be?

 Butt Weld vs Lap Weld

 Many restorers choose to lap weld floor pans because it's easier.
-However, butt welding looks better and leaves no overlaps, but it's a longer process.
+However, butt welding looks better and leaves no overlaps, and it's a stronger process.

 Install Partial Panels

-If you're doing a partial floor panel, you'll be cutting around the repair to be done.
-Tape off the spot to be repaired with masking tape.
+If you're doing a partial panel, you'll be cutting around bad metal.
+Tape off the spots to be repaired with masking tape.
 Mark off about one inch around the rusted-through part.

 With an air-powered cut-off wheel, slice along the taped line, letting the air tool do the work.
 Don't force it to cut faster, as this will only overheat the tool and the metal.